Updated Sept. 16, 2020

 The most current information on the number of confirmed cases in New Brunswick can be found on the Government of New Brunswick's website: https://www2.gnb.ca/content/gnb/en/corporate/promo/covid-19/maps_graphs.html

-We remain in continual contact with New Brunswick Public Health, who are keeping us informed about whether there are any confirmed cases in our community.
+We remain in continual contact with New Brunswick Public Health, who are keeping us informed about any confirmed cases in our community.

 Steps to take if you are feeling ill